mulriple/RHTableViewProvider/README.md

 * Interchange custom UITableViewCell classes
 * Pull to Refresh with your custom view
 * Handles display of your custom 'empty state' view
+* Core Data compatability setting table content with an NSFetchRequest and NSManagedObjectContext

 ## Sample Usage